vasveena/amazon-emr-ttt-workshop/docs/day3/emroneks/exercise.md

 ![ee - 31](images/ee-31.png)

-Now go to the EKS Web Console -> Overview.
+Now go to the [EKS Web console](https://us-east-1.console.aws.amazon.com/eks/home?region=us-east-1#/clusters) (Right click -> Open Link in New Tab) -> Overview.
 In about a minute, you will see that the fargate resource has come up to run this job.
 Fargate automatically scales up and down based on your processing requirements.

 ![ee - 32](images/ee-32.png)